 - If you plan on moving yourself, get estimates from several rental truck companies.
 Truck Size, Power, and cost are all significant.

 - Make an inventory of your household goods and begin to remove clutter and items you no longer need to or want to move.
 (Begin in your garage, attic, and other storage areas) There is no need to move things you genuinely don’t want.
 Prepare for a garage sale, be generous to your neighbors, or contribute to a favorite charity.

 - You will want to start a file of all your moving paperwork, including receipts, estimates, travel, and the like; this will be beneficial at tax time.

 - Make arrangements with your children’s school to transfer all school records.

-- If you are able, try to make arrangements with any trades concerning your new home.
-It will help the moving process if you can make any repairs, painting, carpets, plumbing, etc. before moving into your new home.
+- If possible, make arrangements with any trades concerning your new home.
+It will help the moving process if you can make any repairs, painting, carpets, plumbing, etc., before moving into your new home.